hamzasalahds/electricity-consumption-prediction/README.md

 ## Questions for Future Steps
   - How to account for other factors?

-  - Can we develop a predictive model for future consumption?
+  - Can I develop a predictive model for future consumption?

-## What do you not know how to do right now that you need to learn to answer your research questions?
+## What do I not know how to do right now that I need to learn to answer my research questions?
   - To more fully answer my research questions, I need to expand my knowledge of advanced regression techniques beyond linear regression and basic generalized linear models (GLMs) and GAMs.
 Exploring a wider range of advanced regression models will allow for a more comprehensive analysis and potentially uncover deeper insights into the relationships within my data.

 ## How to import and clean my data